timothybeal/poem_markovizer/README.md

 # poem_markovizer
-Writes poems from Markov chains
+Writes poems from Markov chains.
+See timothybeal/kjvbot for details.